Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Since all of the writing in the book was the in the same handwriting, both types of annotations were all but certainly made by the same former owner.

-And we have no information on how the book got into Sluggy’s stack of loaner copies.
+And we have no certainty of how the book got into Sluggy’s stack of loaner copies.

 It should be noted that we don’t have even a single word to suggest that Snape ever used Borage for his NEWT-level classes.
 He certainly didn’t use it for his lower years.